 The deployment topology of a distributed system determines how software is mapped to hardware.
 Optimizing the deployment topology of DoD distributed embedded systems has a significant impact on how efficiently the software utilizes the hardware.
-Deployment optimization can also help minimize hardware costs without requiring changes to the software or hardware architecture.
-This hardware reduction, in turn, helps reduce fuel consumption, increase operational ranges, and decrease cost.
+Deployment optimization can also help minimize costs by increasing hardware efficiency without requiring changes to the software or hardware architecture.
+This increase in hardware efficiency, in turn, helps reduce fuel consumption, increase operational ranges, and decrease cost.